-Listen up, folks — let’s focus for a minute…
+Listen up, folks — let’s keep focussed for a minute…

 In this world of endless distractions, staying on task is often a battle, right?!